 If SyncBack is not being notified, by Windows, of changes then there is a way to discover why:

 •First, you must configure SyncBack to record errors in the Windows Event Log.
-To do this, start SyncBack and select Preferences -> Options from the main menu.
+To do this, start SyncBack and go to Global Settings in the burger menu then the Expert tab.
 Enable the option Use the Window Event Log and click OK.

 •Now make some changes to the folders that are to be watched for changes